mganaiucsd/fa21-cse110-lab3/.github/ISSUE_TEMPLATE/html-bug-issue--custom-template-.md

 ---
-name: HTML Bug Issue (Custom Template)
+name: CSS Bug Issue (Custom Template)
-about: This issue is raised when there is a specific issue with HTML code
+about: This issue is raised when there is a specific issue with CSS code
-title: "[HTML BUG]"
+title: "[CSS BUG]"
-labels: HTML bug
+labels: CSS bug
 assignees: mganaiucsd

 ---

-# There is an issue with the HTML code.
+# There is an issue with the CSS code.